esimonetti/SugarDockerized/README.md

 Do not change the permissions of the various data subdirectories, as it might cause the system to not work correctly.

+**Sugar single instance application files - important notes** This setup is designed to have only one Sugar instance running at the time.
+It also requires the application files to be exactly on the right place for the following three reasons:
+1. File system permissions settings
+2. PHP OPcache settings (eg: blacklisting of files that should not be cached)
+3. Cronjob background process running

+For the above reasons the single instance Sugar's files have to be located inside `./data/app/sugar/` without further subdirectories, for everything to be working as expected.
+If you do need multiple instances (eg: a version 7.9 and a version 7.10), as long as they are running one at the time, you could have a git clone for each setup and start/stop the relevant stack as needed.

 ## Tips
 ### Detect web server PHP error logs
 To be able to achieve this consistently, it is recommended to leverage the single web server stack.